 The Kitchen BMX and Skatepark is the Midwest’s premiere indoor skating and BMX facility.
 Soar through the air on your bike, board, skates or scooter, and show off some of your best tricks!
 The Kitchen also hosts several competitions throughout the year.

 HealthWorks!
 Kids’ Museum is a one-of-a-kind place that is part children’s museum, part health education center, and all fun!
 HealthWorks! offers interactive exhibits and activities for kids of all ages.
 Their unique brand of “edutainment” is infectious!

 The Ray & Joan Kroc Corps Community Center has no shortage of fun ways to spend your day!
-Climb the rock wall, play in the gymnasium, float down the lazy river, or travel down the winding water slide.
-There are plenty of recreational, educational, and faith-based programs for people of all ages at the Kroc Center
+Climb the rock wall, play in the gymnasium, float along the lazy river, or travel down the winding water slide.
+There are plenty of recreational, educational, and faith-based programs for people of all ages at the Kroc Center.

 Strikes and Spares Entertainment Center is no ordinary bowling alley!
-The facility offers all types of indoor recreation from black-light mini-golf to go-kart races, bumper cars and mini-bowling, arcade games, and of course, bowling!
+The facility offers all types of indoor recreation from black-light mini-golf and go-kart races to bumper cars and mini-bowling, arcade games, and of course, bowling!

 Get the inside scoop on how everyone’s favorite confection is made with a tour of the South Bend Chocolate Factory and museum.
-Try a piece of freshly made chocolate, and grab a box to take home to your friends!
+Try a piece of freshly made chocolate, and grab a box to take home!
 The downtown location of South Bend Chocolate is a great place to fuel up and play.
 It has a food and drink menu that will please the kids as well as the parents, an indoor play area, and the world’s largest chocolate store.

 Learn all about the trout and salmon that grow up at the Bodine Fish Hatchery.
 See them at all ages and sizes, learn all about the rivers and lakes they will one day call home, and find out what they do to survive in the wild!